[This is an excerpt from my new book, Groupon: Why Deep Discounts are Bad for Business]

 How To Service The Crush?

-Sitejabber.com had a comment from Robert F,“Moore Massage does indeed charge $95 for an hour of hands-on therapy.
+Sitejabber.com had a comment from Robert F, “Moore Massage does indeed charge $95 for an hour of hands-on therapy.
 Groupon’s $45 discount is such a deal.
-Such a deal that a claimed 1002 groupies punched their ticket.
-Methinks they’re now victims of their own collective enthusiasm; not to mention groupon.com’s and its partner’s greed.
+It was such a deal that a claimed 1002 groupies punched their ticket.
+Methinks they’re now victims of their collective enthusiasm, not to mention Groupon.com’s and its partner’s greed.
 To wit: it would take Moore’s massage mavens 41.5 days to administer 1002 one-hour sessions—provided they provided the service 24 hours a day.

 By the same token, 546 cooking class attendees?
-How long will it take the Cape Ann Whale Watch to work their way through 2557 tickets?
-In other words, even if groupon isn’t a scam, it is.
-I mean, what do you call it when you pay money for something up front that you can’t access within a reasonable amount of time?”
+How long will the Cape Ann Whale Watch work its way through 2557 tickets?
+In other words, even if Groupon isn’t a scam, it is.
+What do you call it when you pay money for something up front that you can’t access within a reasonable amount of time?"

 Here’s why Groupon and other online discount site customers’ discontent is so bad…

-Because everyone can update a Facebook, Foursquare, Yelp or Twitter account with a few taps.
+Users can update a few taps on a Facebook, Foursquare, Yelp, or Twitter account.
 And they will.
 Remember, they had to tell at least 50 friends to get the deal.
-Anything wrong and they’ll do the same.
+Anything wrong, and they'll do the same.

 Reality: Business is Work